spcfictdu/hrbms-api/documentation/Guest/IndexGuest.md

 -   lastName : STRING (optional) - The last name of the guest
 -   fullName : STRING (optional) - The full name of the guest
 -   email : STRING (optional) - The email of the guest
--   phone : STRING (optional) - The phone number of the guest
+-   phoneNumber : STRING (optional) - The phone number of the guest

 #### Response Example (Success)